Mugurell/codelab-android-dagger/README.md

 # Pre-requisites
 * Experience with Kotlin syntax.
-* You understand Dependency Injection and know what the benefits of using Dagger in your Android app are.
+* You understand Dependency Injection and know what the benefits of using kotlin-inject in your Android app are.

 # Getting Started
 1. Install Android Studio, if you don't already have it.